SwapHat/v3-core/README.md

 ## Community

-SwapHat V3 has a thriving community of developers, traders, and liquidity providers.
-You can join the discussion on the SwapHat Discord server or follow the project on Twitter.
+Tech Enterprises has a thriving community of developers, traders, and liquidity providers.
+You can join the discussion on the Tech Enterprises Discord server or follow the project on Twitter.

 ## Conclusion